vanhanenjjv/ayyws/README.md

   Callback
 } from 'aws-lambda'

-/* Created with retry and pass functions. */ type Result =
+/* Is not exported and should be created with retry and pass functions. */ type Result =
   /* Record should be retried. */
   | { retry: true }